 Q: I got several letters from other attorneys who say they can help me.
 Some of them even gave me copies of the accident report.
 Why shouldn't I hire one of them?

 A: Because you need skilled, experienced local counsel who will take your case to court if need be and who will be able to bring the “home court advantage” to your case.
 People who know what cases are bringing in your county, what your juries are awarding, and, if a case comes to trial, what is on the minds of your jurors.
-Many of the attorneys sending letters have no connection to the community, lack actual trial experience of any kind (especially in your community), and are simply hoping that you will go with the first, or the best sounding letter.
+Many of the attorneys sending letters have no connection to the community, and are simply hoping that you will go with the first, or the best sounding letter.
 Many times their fees are actually higher than established, experienced local attorneys.
 You should base your choice on experience, ability, integrity and dedication.
-You do not want, nor do you need, a lawyer who treats your case like it was any other case on the assembly line (in fact, within the profession they are known as “personal injury mills”).
-Unfortunately, there are firms out there who do just that.
-They function on a volume basis, they will accept whatever is offered without spending the time to fight for you, and, if you do not want to accept what is offered or want them to fight for more (or, heaven forbid, actually come to your county and file a lawsuit, much less try the case), will drop you like a hot rock.
-For those firms, it is about the money, and not about the client.
-You may rest assured that the insurance companies know those firms by reputation as well.
+You do not want, nor do you need, a lawyer who treats your case like it was any other case on the assembly line.

 In short, the legal profession is no different than any other profession.
 A good mechanic, doctor, lawyer, etc., is not always easy to find.
 Marketing has become widespread, so that it is difficult to separate image from substance.
 Does more advertising by one brand of athletic shoes make them better than another, or just more visible?
 At one time, people relied on word-of-mouth recommendations from friends and neighbors to find attorneys.
 They could get feedback from those people based on actual experience.
-Now, accident victims are inundated by a flood of letters before they get a chance to check around.
-Ironically, the loosening of restrictions, which has allowed attorneys to send letters, was designed to provide consumers with more information when picking attorneys, but it has had the opposite effect.
-Many reputable attorneys will not send letters.
+Now, wreck victims are inundated by a flood of letters before they get a chance to check around.
+Many reputable attorneys do not send letters.

 Q: What does it cost to hire an attorney?